 The Physical Therapy Assistant Option

 Looking to work in the physical therapy field in under 2 years?
 Want to get work experience before becoming a PT?
 If you said yes to any of these questions, then becoming a physical therapy assistant (PTA) may be a good choice.
-Learn more about the requirements to become a PTA or search for physical therapy assistant schools below.
+Learn more about the requirements to become a PTA.